-In addition to the financial levels of authority granted to him/her, the Director of Finance, or an authorised delegated deputy in his/her absence, shall also have delegated authority to:
+In addition to the financial levels of authority granted to him/her, the Director of Finance (and Business Support from 1 April 2023), or an authorised delegated deputy in his/her absence, shall also have delegated authority to:

 - 1. make loan drawdowns within limits approved by the Board, or nominated Committee, in consultation with the Chief Executive; - 2. select interest basis for private loan funding in accordance with loan agreements and approved Treasury Management Policy; - 3. authorise use of any authorised overdraft facility as part of overall cash management; - 4. authorise loan interest and other associated funding costs in relation to Board approved loan facilities; and - 5. invest funds in accordance with the approved Treasury Management Policy.